Northern State Hospital: Post-Closure

 Only a few of the patients' graves have markers, bearing just a number, and initials.
 Many of these graves have been sunken under the surface of the soil or been damaged by weather, making them unreadable.

 Graves have also been found outside the cemetery fence, with many others thought to be undiscovered north of the cemetery plot from early land records.
-Death records of patients who died from 1911-1963 only became available in 2023.
+Death records of patients who died from 1911 to 1963 only became available in 2023.

-The remaining buildings on the historic campus includes a dairy, silos, and work buildings.

-A few of the non-abandoned buildings are currently being used for job corps, titled "Cascades Job Corps College and Career Academy".
+Sedro-Woolley Innovation for Tomorrow (SWIFT) Center

+In response to local perception that the public asset of the campus has been underutilized, the City of Sedro-Woolley, Port of Skagit, Upper Skagit Tribe, and Washington State Department of Enterprise Services initiated a collaborative stakeholder process to explore redevelopment opportunities of the campus.
+An adaptive reuse study was initiated in 2014, and the City of Sedro-Woolley adopted a subarea plan for the campus on December 9, 2015.
+The intent of the plan is to encourage private sector revitalization, continued public access to the campus, environmental protection, and acknowledgement and respect to the historical significance of the site and interests of the Upper Skagit Tribe.

+Public access to portions of the site was restored in 2019.
+The campus currently serves several public and private entities, including the Cascade Job Corps Center and United States Department of Labor.
+The Campus is owned and operated by the Port of Skagit.